ParalESN: Enabling parallel information processing in Reservoir Computing: Introduction

-In this work, we address limitations of classical RC by introducing Parallel Echo State Networks (ParalESN), a novel class of efficient untrained RNNs with diagonal linear recurrence in the complex space, where the recurrence can be parallelized via associative scan.
-Fig.~\ref{fig:paralesn_architecture} graphically highlights the proposed model.
-Our approach rethinks reservoir construction through the lens of structured operators.
-By combining the dynamical richness of RC with the linear recurrence from Linear Recurrent Unit (LRU) \citep{orvieto2023resurrecting}, we bridge a gap between classical dynamical systems-inspired learning and contemporary large-scale modeling.
+In this work, we address the limitations of traditional RC by revisiting reservoir construction through the lens of structured operators.
+We introduce \emph{Parallel Echo State Networks (ParalESN)}, a novel class of efficient untrained RNNs based on diagonal linear recurrence in the complex domain, where the recurrence can be parallelized via associative scan.
+The proposed model is highlighted in Fig.~\ref{fig:paralesn}.
+By combining the dynamical richness of RC with the linear recurrence from Linear Recurrent Unit (LRU) \citep{orvieto2023resurrecting}, we bridge the gap between dynamical systems-inspired learning and contemporary large-scale sequence modeling.
 The remainder of this work is organized as follows.
 Section~\ref{sec:related_works} discusses related works.
-Section~\ref{sec:paralesn} presents the proposed approach, ParalESN.
-Section~\ref{sec:theoretical_analysis} presents our theoretical analysis.
+Section~\ref{sec:paralesn} introduces ParalESN.
+Section~\ref{sec:theoretical_analysis} details our theoretical analysis.
 Section~\ref{sec:experiments} presents the experiments.
-Finally, Section~\ref{sec:conclusions} concludes the paper.
-In the Appendix, we provide mathematical proofs, definitions, and additional experiments.
+Section~\ref{sec:conclusions} concludes the paper.
+The Appendix is dedicated to computational complexity analyses, mathematical proofs and definitions, experimental methodology, and additional experiments.
 See Appendix~\ref{sec:appendix_roadmap} for a table of contents.

-\section{Related works}
+\section{Related Works}

 \textbf{Reservoir Computing.} Reservoir Computing (RC) \citep{verstraeten2007experimental, nakajima2021reservoir} is a popular framework for the design of efficient untrained Recurrent Neural Networks (RNNs), developed to address the instabilities of training RNNs \citep{bengio1994gradient, glorot2010understanding, pmlr-v28-pascanu13}.
 An RC model consists of two main components: (i) a high-dimensional recurrent layer, called \emph{reservoir}, that is randomly initialized and then left untrained, and (ii) a trainable readout layer, that may be trained via lightweight closed-form solutions.
 Therefore, by design, RC models bypass backpropagation and related vanishing/exploding gradients, and can be trained exceptionally fast in a single forward pass.